mindkin/hourfleet/docs/howitworks.md

 ##### Immediate Takings

-Immediate takings do not support manual key exchange at this time.
+>  Note: Immediate takings do not support manual key exchange at this time.

-In order to support Immediate Takings, cars must support keyless access.
+In order for a car to support Immediate Takings, the car must support keyless access.

 ## Cloud Hosted Environment

 Your Hourfleet web app, all your web API's, all associated network infrastructure and databases are all hosted in the cloud on Microsoft Azure, in a region geographically close to your business.

+<<screenshot of Azure Cloud>>

 The network infrastructure is managed by Hourfleet, you don't need to worry about managing any of that.
 We will take care of all of it for you.